 We may earn money or products from the companies mentioned in this post.

 Hello everyone!
 It has been quite the whirlwind around here lately.
 I have been so quiet on all of social media and here on the blog, but I have a good reason.
 It is because I recently went back to school.
 I know I have mentioned it before on one of my earlier posts, which can be found here.
 Anyway, I have been trying to figure out a good routine for myself to do it all and what do I mean by all?
-Well, I mean doing my housework, doing my homework/studying, taking care of our animals, making time to play and be with my daughter, making time to be with my husband, being present on the blog and in my shop, and to have time for myself to work out or have me time.
+Well, I mean doing my housework, doing my homework/studying, taking care of our animals, making time to play and be with my daughter, making time to be with my husband, being present on the blog and in my shop, being a substitute teacher, running an online health group, and to have time for myself to work out or have me time.

 Whew.
 It is a lot to have on one person’s plate, but I truly believe that I could not do this without the support of my husband and daughter (thank you both from the bottom of my heart!).
 My daughter is out of school for the summer, so I have her all day.
 She has been a trooper with me asking her if she can play with her toys while I do homework.
 My husband is also a trooper because when I do have deadlines to meet, he helps by picking up the slack, which means a lot to me.